 “Anything is possible,” Borivat replied cautiously, looking away from where the iceship had gone.
 “But in this case, I don’t think it’s particularly likely.
 Clearly, their government is tied with the Rovis, even if this captain does not share those sentiments.
 And the Rovis are in a better position to support and influence them than we are.”

 “Borivat, my friend, am I doing the right thing?”
 Wezzix sighed.
-“Is this law of ours forbidding Blood Magic becoming outdated?”
+“Could it really be time to consider updating the Blood Decrees?”

 Wezzix nodded.
 “That is what I have always believed,” he agreed.
 “Yet increasingly it seems to drive more people away than it unites.
 When Kiluron is Prime, he will not take such a hardline approach, I think.
 And it seems at times that there are dangers looming that only magic can solve.”